Sanket1407/ipl-2025-prediction/README.md

 ---

-## 📝 License

-This project is licensed under the MIT License.

----

 ## 🙌 Credits

-Created as part of a Major Capstone Project by [Your Name]
+Created as part of a Major Capstone Project by [Sanket Parmar]
-Built using data from [Kaggle IPL Dataset](https://www.kaggle.com/datasets)

 ---